The Benefits to a Short Sale

 It is important to talk with a real estate professional about this short sale process and not wait when you are behind on your mortgage.
 Be pro-active and call me now to see how I might help you through this process.
 It does not cost you anything to put your home on the market as a short sale.
 The lending institution will put closing costs and real estate commissions as part of the mortgage forgiveness amount when I settle a short sale for you.
 Don’t delay.
 Call me today at 401.529.7849 to discuss your situation.

-UPDATE: The Mortgage Forgiveness Act was extended through 2015 for forgiveness of monies from a short sale for not being considered as ‘taxable income’.
-Talk to your accountant or CPA today on how it may impact your situation in 2015.
+UPDATE: The Mortgage Forgiveness Act ended in 2014 and never extended by Congress for forgiveness of monies from a short sale as ‘taxable income’.
+Talk to your accountant or CPA today on how it may impact your situation.
 Always talk to your accountant for your financial direction here.
+The Mortgage Forgiveness Act is no longer in effect from 2014 on so dealing with a tax advisor/accountant is a must before you file your federal income taxes.

 The following is an update as of June 2014 courtesy of my California Associate, Melissa Zavala, who has been on the forefront of short sales :